 - Guadalest: A well-recommended destination for a day trip as the small town holds immense beauty and astounding views of Aitana and Xorta.

-Activities in Benidorm in the winter
+Activities in Benidorm in the fall, winter, or spring

 Being one of the most popular winter destinations in mainland Spain means that there are a huge amount of activities going on in Benidorm.
 This overview just names a few things that you can do: